jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 - Description of the Topology - This section provides a description of the virtual cloud network, its "hardware" (Infrastructure as code), and its security features.

+- Jumpbox configuration and use of ansible docker container to provision virtual machine hosting the DVWA Web APP.

 - Access Policies - This section will describe the security access policies for inbound network traffic

 - ELK Configuration - This section deccribes how the Elk stack was automatically configured using a series of .yml files.
 It will describe: